 You can study part time while on OPT as long as you are not admitted to a new degree program at UB.

-If you apply to a new degree program and change your mind after you receive admission to the program, inform International Student and Scholar Services, Talbert Hall 210, North Campus.
+If you apply to a new degree program and change your mind after you receive admission to the program, inform International Student Services, Talbert Hall 210, North Campus.

 Undergraduate students: Your UB I-20 will be issued after you are accepted and your tuition deposit has been paid (unless the deposit was not required).